bludnic/opentrader/README.md

 - Place pending orders on the Exchange
 - Async queue (in case two or more orders were filled at the same time)

-The package is optional.
-If you decide to use it, don't forget to disable the sync orders statuses in the `frontend` app.
-Otherwise, it may end up in an inconsistent bot state when two synchronizers running at the same time.
-For development it's enough to run the `frontend` app.

 # Installation

 1. Install dependencies